Kanchenjunga Trek

 For breakfast, you can enjoy local chapati or Tibetan bread with curry or go for more familiar eggs, porridge, muesli, or pancakes.
 This trek is vegetarian and vegan-friendly, but if you have any other dietary restrictions, you can let us know, and your guide will communicate with the kitchen staff.

 Your package with Nepal Trekking Experts includes dinner in Kathmandu before you leave for your trek and three meals a day (with tea or coffee) every day of the trek, including travel days.
-We recommend carrying your own snacks with you for the majority of the trek because they can be harder to find (and more expensive!) the deeper you trek into the Himalayas.
+We recommend carrying your snacks with you for the majority of the trek because they can be harder to find (and more expensive!) the deeper you trek into the Himalayas.
 At lower altitudes, you can purchase extra snacks, desserts, or alcoholic beverages.

-Telephone Service in Kanchenjunga Trek
+Telephone Service in Kanchenjunga Trek:

 Due to the remote location, there is limited mobile reception in the Kanchenjunga region.
 Some tea houses have a satellite connection for emergencies.
-NCELL and Nepal Telecom (NTC) are our two major SIM card providers in Nepal; however, NTC is recommended for beter reception in the Kanchenjunga region.
+NCELL and Nepal Telecom (NTC) are our two major SIM card providers in Nepal; however, NTC is recommended for better reception in the Kanchenjunga region.
 You can purchase an NTC SIM card in Kathmandu when you arrive.

-WIFI or internet service in Kanchenjunga Trek
+WIFI/Internet service in Kanchenjunga Region:

 In the Kanchenjunga region, a select few tea houses offer wifi for their guests, although at times it may not be reliable due to weather and other issues.
 Wi-Fi can cost quite a bit in this region, so having your own internet package (or completely disconnecting!) is recommended.

-Device charging in Kanchenjunga
+Device charging in Kanchenjunga Circuit:

 Electricity is not guaranteed along the remote trekking route to Kanchenjunga.
 When available, you can expect to pay an extra fee for electricity in select tea houses.
 Tea houses are powered by electricity or solar power at higher elevations.
 Carrying a power bank is highly recommended in the Kanchenjunga region.

-Permits in the Kanchenjunga Region
+Permits in the Kanchenjunga Region:

 To enter the restricted Kanchenjunga region, you must have a minimum of two people in your group (contact us to join a group), two permits per person, and a trek with a government-licensed guide.
 When trekking with Nepal Trekking Experts, all permit fees are included in your package.
 The permit process is more involved in trekking in the Kanchenjunga region compared to others; however, we will process everything and obtain it on your behalf.